 Decide What to Do About the Inspection Results

 The purpose of the inspection is to give you more information, and then you have to decide what to do with that information.
-If it turns up no significant issues, then you’ll just proceed with the closing as planned.
+If it turns up no significant issues, then you’ll proceed with the closing as planned.
 If there are fixable problems, you may either renegotiate with the buyer to bring the price down or have them fix the problems before you take possession of the home.
-It’s also possible that huge issues that are deal breakers will be turned up by the inspection, which is why it’s so important to have a property inspected.
+It’s also possible that deal-breakers’ huge issues will be turned up by the inspection, which is why it’s so important to have a property inspected.

 Close on Your New Home

-If there weren’t any issues uncovered or if they were handled, either through lowering the price or the buyer fixing them, then the last step is to take possession of a home that you can be confident about as far as its safety and soundness.
+If there weren’t any issues uncovered or handled, either through lowering the price or the buyer fixing them, then the last step is to take possession of a home that you can be confident about as far as its safety soundness.

 If you plan to buy a home in Pennsylvania and need a good home inspector company, you should contact S.P.T.
 Home Services, LLC.
 Our licensed and certified inspectors serve prospective homebuyers in Montgomery County, Bucks County, Berks County, Chester County, Delaware County, and Philadelphia.
 We provide accurate and affordable home inspections that you can rely on, and we offer additional home inspection services.